Maimonides: Skepticism of astrology

 Maimonides answered an inquiry concerning astrology, addressed to him from Marseille.
 He responded that man should believe only what can be supported either by rational proof, by the evidence of the senses, or by trustworthy authority.
 He affirms that he had studied astrology, and that it does not deserve to be described as a science.
 He ridicules the concept that the fate of a man could be dependent upon the constellations; he argues that such a theory would rob life of purpose, and would make man a slave of destiny.

+Unlike some of his contemporaries, Maimonides did not believe that Greek knowledge had originated with the Jews originally, but he does believe that the sages and Solomon knew science and philosophy, however he does not believe those books have survived down to his time.
+He notes that rabbinical knowledge of mathematics was imperfect because it was learned from contemporary men of science, and not divinely inspired prophecy.

 True beliefs versus necessary beliefs

 In The Guide for the Perplexed Book III, Chapter 28, Maimonides draws a distinction between "true beliefs," which were beliefs about God that produced intellectual perfection, and "necessary beliefs," which were conducive to improving social order.
 Maimonides places anthropomorphic personification statements about God in the latter class.
 He uses as an example the notion that God becomes "angry" with people who do wrong.
 In the view of Maimonides (taken from Avicenna), God does not become angry with people, as God has no human passions; but it is important for them to believe God does, so that they desist from doing wrong.